stardog-union/stardog-examples/examples/cli/versioning/README.md

 $ stardog-admin user add -n john --superuser
 ```

-for simplicity we set the passwords of these users to be same as their usernames and
+For simplicity the passwords of these users will be their usernames.
+We declare
-also declare them to be superuser so we don't need to grant explicit permissions.
+these users to be superusers so we don't need to grant explicit permissions.
 Needless to say this is done only for the purposes of this tutorial and should not be
-done in practice.
+repeated in practice.

 Versioning support for a database is disabled by default but can be enabled at any time
-by setting the configuration option versioning.enabled to true.
+by setting the configuration option `versioning.enabled` to true.
 We will now create a
-database with versioning enabled and also use an empty file with only namespace
+database with versioning enabled and use an empty file with only namespace
 declarations so these namespaces will be saved in the database:
 ```
 $ stardog-admin db create -o versioning.enabled=true -n demo namespaces.ttl